abdushkur/dev_ops/github/README.md

 # Check if a secret exists
 ./manage-github-secrets.sh --check SECRET_NAME

+# Specify a custom repository (useful when running from submodule)
+./manage-github-secrets.sh --repo owner/repository --add SECRET_NAME "value"
+./manage-github-secrets.sh --repo abdushkur/lebbey_flutter --check SECRET_NAME
 ```

+**Note:** When the script is in a git submodule, it will detect the submodule's repository by default.
+Use the `--repo` parameter to specify the parent repository instead.

 ### github-secret-encrypt.js
 Node.js helper script that handles proper encryption of secrets using libsodium.